Mandem19/AIR-QUALITY-PROJECT/README.md

 on private static final String PATH = for each of the files mentioned above

+On terminal use the instructions:
+-cd src
+-javac App.java
+-javac Attributes.java
+-java App

 However if this does not work (there was some errors calling the CSVS when compiled for some reason), However it does work in an IDE, if it does not work  then please open the project in an IDE and run App.java.
 User will be greeted with user inputs for what they want to do (get mean, Characterise air quality etc)